dsaucez/SLICES/docs/infrastructure.md

 aggregation (but no data traffic ever transit on these links).

-The uplink capacity, i.e., the _(spine, leaf)_ connections, must be carefully provisionned such that the entirer traffic generated by a pod can be sent to the backbone without causing congestion.
+The uplink capacity, i.e., the _(spine, leaf)_ connections, must be carefully provisioned such that the entier traffic generated by a pod can be sent to the backbone without causing congestion.

-For example, a compute cluster of _m_ compute nodes with _n_ ports running at _s_ Ggps must be connected to the backbone with a total uplink capacity at least equal to _m * n * s_ Gbps.
+For example, a compute cluster of _m_ compute nodes with _n_ ports running at _s_ Gbps must be connected to the backbone with a total uplink capacity at least equal to _m * n * s_ Gbps.
 The capacity is spread equally between each _(spine, leaf)_ pair of a pod.

-Physical links can be bundled to provide enough uplink capacity between a leaf switch and a spine switch, should one link be insufficient.
+Several physical links can be bundled to provide enough uplink capacity between a leaf switch and a spine switch, should one link be insufficient.

 In this architecture Internet connectivity is treated as any other pod composed of the Internet facing routers and all the accounting and security appliances